cleavr/cleaverdocs/content/documentation/quick-commands.md

 ## Create a new Quick Command

-You may add a new Quick Command from the Quick Scripts section on the main menu as well as in the Quick Command menu in the Deployments seciton.
+You may add a new Quick Command from the Quick Scripts section on the main menu as well as in the Quick Command menu in the Deployments section.

 Click on the **Add New Quick Command** button.